One-Cycle Pruning: Pruning ConvNets Under a Tight Training Budget: Related Work

 \textbf{Granularity. } The granularity used for the pruning is often categorized into two groups: \textit{unstructured}, or when the pruning focuses on removing individual weights in the network and that there is no intent to keep any structure in the filters \cite{brain_damage, brain_surgeon2}.
 Such a pruning method leads to sparse weight matrices, requiring dedicated hardware or software to take advantage of the speed and computation gains.
 To overcome this limitation, \textit{structured} pruning was introduced \cite{Li, cpa, hub}, which takes care of removing complete blocks of weights such as vectors, kernels, or even convolution filters.

-\textbf{Criteria. } Early work makes use of second-order approximation of the loss surface to remove parameters \cite{brain_damage, brain_surgeon2}.
-Other work has also explored the use of $l_0$ regularization \cite{l0} during the training or even the use of variational dropout \cite{var_dropout}.
+\textbf{Criteria. } Early works on pruning criteria make use of second-order approximation of the loss surface to remove parameters \cite{brain_damage, brain_surgeon2}.
+Other works have also explored the use of $l_0$ regularization \cite{l0} during the training or even the use of variational dropout \cite{var_dropout}.
 In addition to being more complex, those criteria often show to be less consistent across datasets and to lead to comparable or worse results than simple magnitude pruning, based on $l_1$-norm \cite{state}.
+Moreover, the criteria can be used to compare weights belonging to the same layer, \textit{i.e.} \textit{local} pruning, leading to layers of equivalent sparsities.
+The criteria can also be applied to the whole network, comparing weights from all layers, \textit{i.e.} \textit{global} pruning, and leading to a network with layers of different sparsity levels.

-\textbf{Scheduling. } While early pruning methods cared about removing redundant weights in a single step, called one-shot pruning \cite{Li}, the most adopted technique nowadays is to perform pruning iteratively \cite{han, iterative}, starting from a pretrained network and performing several steps of pruning followed by fine-tuning.
+\textbf{Scheduling. } While early pruning methods cared about removing redundant weights in a single step, called one-shot pruning \cite{Li}, the most adopted technique nowadays is to perform pruning iteratively \cite{han}, starting from a pretrained network and performing several steps of pruning followed by fine-tuning.
 While having undeniably shown good results, such a pruning schedule is usually time consuming to obtain the final, pruned network \cite{Li}.
-For this reason, some research has proposed alternatives to perform pruning during the training or even before it even started \cite{snip, to_prune}.

-Recently, some work has shown that the most critical phase in the training of a neural network happens during the very first iterations \cite{Frankle2020The, achille2018critical} and that applying regularization after that initial transient phase has little effect on the final performance of the network \cite{timematters}.
-One thus should apply pruning early in the training to take advantage of its regularization effects but must do so very carefully to not irremediably damage the network during this brittle period \cite{stablth, lottery2}.
+For this reason, researchers have proposed alternatives to perform pruning during the training or even before it even started \cite{snip, to_prune}.
+Recently, some work has shown that the most critical phase of the training of a neural network happens during the very first iterations \cite{Frankle2020The, achille2018critical} and that applying regularization after that initial phase has little effect on the final performance of the network \cite{timematters}.
+One thus should apply pruning early in training to take advantage of its regularization effects but must do so very carefully to not irremediably damage the network during this brittle period \cite{stablth, lottery2}.

 For those reasons, we propose a pruning schedule that is applied gradually during the training, and designed to be gentle during the very first iterations.
-This pruning schedule can be used for any granularity and any selection criteria, but in this work, we are focusing on unstructured pruning, \textit{i.e.} removing individual weights, and we prune the weights having the lowest $l_1$-norms.
+This pruning schedule can be used for any granularity and any selection criteria but in this work, we are focusing on unstructured pruning, \textit{i.e.} removing individual weights, and the criteria used for weights selection is their $l_1$-norms, compared locally in each layer.